Developer Console

 DRM in Appstore SDK

-Previously, when you uploaded Android APKs into the Amazon Appstore, you had the option to select Yes or No for "Apply Amazon DRM?" as shown in the following screenshot:
+Previously, when you uploaded Android APKs into the Amazon Appstore, you had the option to select Yes or No for "Apply Amazon DRM?".
+If you selected Yes, Amazon would add DRM to your app.

 With the Appstore SDK, the Developer Console no longer displays this option.
 If you want to add DRM to your APK, use the DRM API (included in the Appstore SDK) to incorporate license checking in your app.